Orbitale/DoctrineTools/README.md

 This way, you can use your EntityRepository exactly like before, it just adds new cool methods!

-Just take a look at the [BaseEntityRepository](BaseEntityRepository.php) class to see what nice features it adds!
+Just take a look at the [EntityRepositoryHelperTrait](EntityRepositoryHelperTrait.php) class to see what nice features it adds!

 ## Doctrine Fixtures